-The Lalique Museum is staging a new exhibition this summer focusing on technical skills, through the work of photographer Karine Faby.
+The Lalique Museum is staging a new exhibition this spring focusing on technical skills, through the work of photographer Karine Faby.

 The exhibition consists of triptychs featuring an artisan, a skill and a tool.